janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 Most of these tests derive from the Central Limit Theorem (CLT): if we're willing to make some assumptions, the CLT tells us how the means from data points sampled randomly from a larger population are distributed.
-From this knowledge, we can derive the probability that the means of our two groups would differ by at least as much as they do if randomness is the only factor at play.
+From this knowledge, we can derive the probability that the means of our two groups would differ by at least as much as they do if randomness were the only factor at play.
 For the purposes of this blog post, however, I want to focus on an inferential technique that makes fewer assumptions than CLT-derived tests and that isn't restricted to differences between means.

 Its logic is as follows.
 If listening to the Coltrane vs Kenny G song didn't affect the intellectual fulfillment ratings (= the null hypothesis), then _any difference_ between the two groups must be **due to the random assignment** of participants to conditions.
-If this is the case, the data that we happened to observe (difference between group means: 2.67):
+If this were the case, the data that we happened to observe (difference between group means: 2.67):

 ![center](/figs/2015-02-26-explaining-key-concepts-using-permutation-tests/unnamed-chunk-2-1.png)